jbandi/oldblog.jonasbandi.net/_posts/2016-10-01-myth-of-superset.md

     }
 }
 ```
-The above snippet is also not valid ES2015, but there is a proposal for a future version of EcmaScript that [standardizes class properties](https://github.com/jeffmo/es-class-fields-and-static-properties).
+The above snippet is not valid ES2015 either, but there is a proposal for a future version of EcmaScript that [standardizes class properties](https://github.com/jeffmo/es-class-fields-and-static-properties).
 The proposal is [currently stage 1](https://github.com/tc39/proposals) and [Babel](http://babeljs.io/) supports class properties with the [corresponding plugin](http://babeljs.io/docs/plugins/transform-class-properties/) or the [stage 1 preset](http://babeljs.io/docs/plugins/preset-stage-1/).

 More discrepancies between JavaScript/ES2015 and TypeScript show up when using [ES2015 Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).